 Hydrogen production: Catalysts are central to the electrolysis of water and the reforming of biomass to produce green hydrogen – a key raw material for the energy transition.

-Power-to-X technologies: Catalysts enable the conversion of CO₂ and hydrogen into synthetic fuels and chemicals, serving as a bridge to the decarbonisation of hard-to-decarbonise sectors (e.g. aviation, shipping).
+Power-to-X technologies: Catalysts enable the conversion of CO₂ and hydrogen into synthetic fuels and chemicals, serving as a bridge to the decarbonization of hard-to-degrade sectors (e.g. aviation, shipping).

 2. Improving energy efficiency

-Reducing energy consumption: Catalysts enable chemical reactions at lower temperatures and pressures, reducing energy consumption in industrial processes such as ammonia synthesis or fossil fuel refining.
+Reducing energy consumption: Catalysts enable chemical reactions at lower temperatures and pressures, thereby reducing energy consumption in industrial processes such as ammonia synthesis or the refining of fossil fuels.

-Optimization of production processes: They help to maximize yield and selectivity in chemical processes, which means less waste of energy and resources.
+Optimization of production processes: They help to maximize yield and selectivity in chemical processes, which means less energy and resource waste.

-Carbon Capture and Utilization (CCU): Catalysts are used to convert captured CO₂ into useful products such as methanol, plastics or fertilizers.
-This helps reduce CO₂ emissions while producing valuable products.
+Carbon Capture and Utilization (CCU): Catalysts are used to convert captured CO₂ into useful products such as methanol, plastics, or fertilizers.
+This helps to reduce CO₂ emissions while simultaneously producing valuable products.

 Direct CO₂ conversion: Advances in catalysis enable direct conversion processes that are becoming more cost-efficient and scalable.